Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

 eLearning Course Authoring Tool

-In addition to an LMS, you’ll require software for building courses.
-You can buy an easy-to-use tool with all the necessary modules for rapid authoring, or a powerful solution with a software simulation editor or even capabilities for creating VR projects.
-It all depends on your learning objectives, and the time and energy you’re ready to spend on training how to use the tool.
+In addition to an LMS, you’ll need software for building courses.
+You can buy an easy-to-use tool with all the necessary modules for rapid authoring or a powerful solution with a software simulation editor and even capabilities for creating VR projects.
+It all depends on your learning objectives and the time and energy you’re ready to spend on training how to use the tool.

-To choose the right software, you need to focus on the demands for the tool.
+To choose the right software, you need to focus on the demands that will be made on the tool.

 “How quick and intuitive should the learning development suite or tool be?
 Should it have an option for embedding video and other assets? Сan you start with simple PowerPoints and build from that?
 What about gamification?
 Ideally, you should build a features checklist for the content creation capabilities you need.

-Please remember assessments and quizzes are important features that support learning and play a huge part in learning and knowledge transfer.
-Creating meaningful questions in an engaging manner is a real skill that is too often neglected in my view.
+Please keep in mind that assessments and quizzes are important features that support learning and play a huge part in learning and knowledge transfer.
+Creating meaningful questions in an engaging manner is a real skill that is too often neglected, in my view.

-Don’t neglect to understand learning standards and learning analytics, make sure the tool you choose is flexible enough to cover your demands for the eLearning modules to work in your LMS.”
+Don’t overlook the need to understand learning standards and learning analytics.
+Make sure the tool you choose is flexible enough to cover your demands for the eLearning modules to work in your LMS.”

 Here, you can see an example of an e-course created in the iSpring Suite toolkit.